isomorphic-software/smartclient-docs/classes/ResultTree.md

 **Flags**: IRWA

 ---
+## Attr: ResultTree.linkDataFetchMode

+### Description
+The fetch mode for this tree's link data; ignored if this is not a [multi-link tree](Tree.md#method-treeismultilinktree)

+### Groups

+- multiLinkTree

+**Flags**: IR

+---
 ## Attr: ResultTree.canReturnOpenSubfoldersProperty

 ### Description
-When using [fetchMode:"paged"](../reference_2.md#type-fetchmode) and providing multiple levels of the tree in one DSResponse, `canReturnOpenSubfoldersProperty` may be set on any folder to indicate whether child folders might be returned by the server already open.
+When using [fetchMode:"paged"](../reference.md#type-fetchmode) and providing multiple levels of the tree in one DSResponse, `canReturnOpenSubfoldersProperty` may be set on any folder to indicate whether child folders might be returned by the server already open.
 If the property is set to false on a folder then subfolders of that folder are never allowed to be returned already open.
 This enables the paging mechanism to be more efficient in the amount of data that it requests from the server.

 For example, setting the `canReturnOpenSubfoldersProperty` value to `false` on a node is appropriate if the server-side code determines that the the node's children consist of entirely leaf nodes.